nuxeo/nuxeo-drive/DEVELOPERS.rst

   Handle all the generic behavior of Nuxeo Drive: auto-updates, bind of an engine, declaration of differents engine types, tracker.

 Engine
-  Handle one server synchronization, can be extend to customize the behavior, it create all the synchronization structure: QueueManager, LocalWatcher, RemoteWatcher, DAO.
+  Handle one server synchronization, can be extend to customize the behavior, it creates all the synchronization structure: QueueManager, LocalWatcher, RemoteWatcher, DAO.

 DAO
   Abstraction for accessing the SQLite database, each Engine has its own DAO and so database

 LocalWatcher
-  Handle the local scan on startup and then the FS events, updating the States stored in DAO, and queueing if needed the State to be processed
+  Handle the local scan on startup and then the FS events, updating the States stored in DAO, and if needed queueing the State to be processed

 RemoteWatcher
   Handle the remote scan for the first synchronization and then the incremental polling from the server